 Unlike rap or sushi, fresh is not best for coffee.
 From the point of roasting to brewing there is a fine line between proper degassing and the danger of staling.
 Degassing occurs as the carbon dioxide generating during roasting leaves the bean through its porous surface.
-The bulk of the gas disappears within 24 hours but it does continue onward for 14 days.
+The bulk of the gas disappears within 24 hours but it does continue onward for 14 days to 30 days depending on roast degree.
 CO2 blocks proper extraction meaning a reduction of taste and an uneven brew.

 Hence there is a positive relationship between age and extraction for coffee, that is, up to a certain point.
 Oxygen replaces the CO2 and starts the staling process.
 Oxidation breaks down the volatile compounds and alters aromatic components meaning a deterioration of flavour (dulled acidity and decreased sweetness).
 This accelerates with darker roasts because of the increased structural degradation of cell structure.

-Thus the recommended window for espresso is 13 to 21 days after roast.
-For filter, it is 1 to 21 days after roast.
+Thus the recommended window for light-medium roast espresso is 13 to 40 days after roast.
+For light-medium filter, it is 14 to 50 days after roast.

 Storage – Fridge?
 Freezer?